rbms-bsc/DCRMR/_pages/Title/Title-of-item.md

 ## 1.26.3 General rule

-<a name="1.26.3.1">1.26.3.1</a> Record titles of an item following the [RBMS Transcription Guidelines](/DCRMR/general-rules/Transcription/) if considered important.
+<a name="1.26.3.1">1.26.3.1</a> Record titles of an item as instructed in [Transcription](/DCRMR/general-rules/Transcription/) if considered important.

 ## 1.26.4 Access points for item-specific titles